scrax/MIUICamera_v2_mods_for_MIUI_whyred/README.md

 v0.10     Granted needed permissions by default.

-v0.11     Fixed FC on some ROM, Added super resolution, tele and night and parallel process options (to be tested)
+v0.11     Fixed FC on some ROM, Added super resolution, tele and night and parallel process options (to be tested).
+Temporary restored AI feature (just to test if works or not)

 ## Instructions
 Install module and reboot;